-As years elapse, many adults are faced with the reality of discolored teeth.
-Teeth discolor for various reasons, including consuming substances that cause staining (such as coffee and tobacco) and aging.
+As years elapse, many adults are faced with the reality of discoloured teeth.
+Teeth discolour for various reasons, including consuming substances that cause staining (such as coffee and tobacco) and aging.
 When this happens, many people lose their confidence because they do not understand how to deal with this new reality.
 If this is you, there is no need to worry.
-There are procedures such as teeth whitening that can help you counter discoloration of teeth.
+There are procedures such as teeth whitening that can help you counter discolouration of teeth.

 Cost of Teeth Whitening in Australia

 Teeth whitening is a process of bleaching that works on the dentin and enamel to lighten discolouration.
 Dentists use substances such as carbamide peroxide and hydrogen peroxide to create an oxidation reaction.
 This process is effective, does not hurt the enamel, and can help an individual feel and look younger.
 The cost of the teeth whitening in Australia will depend on a variety of factors including: